nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 </figure>
 ## WRAP-UP
 We have **discovered the main principles of Genetic Algorithms** and how they work through a fun example with Sudoku puzzles.
-We have also been confronted with the **common issues with such algorithms: computation time** with **no guarantee to find the solution**.
+We have also faced the **common issues with such algorithms: computation time** with **no guarantee to find the solution**.
 Moreover, in our particular case, if the solution is not found, there is little chance that we can take the best solution found as a new start: changing the remaining duplicated value could violate other constraints and so the whole potential solution becomes something very far from the real solution.
 We have seen that increasing the problem complexity (4x4) could bring issues to find the solution (whereas other techniques can solve instantly).
 {: style="text-align: justify;"}

+Possible further improvements:
+* change the child creation method with perhaps another crossover point to mix more elements from father and mother
+* keep the parents if their fitness value is better than their child's one
+* keep best elements from previous generation when algorithm restarts {: .small style="text-align: justify;"}

 Thanks for reading.
 Author: nidragedd